buildingSMART/BCF-XML/Documentation/README.md

 3. Apply the `Exceptions`

 #### Coloring
-The `Coloring` element lists colors and a list of associated components that should be displayed with the specified color when displaying a viewpoint.
+The `Coloring` element allows specifying the color of components.
+For each color a list of components to be displayed with the that color should be provided.

 The color is given in ARGB format.
 Colors are represented as 6 or 8 hexadecimal digits.
 If 8 digits are present, the first two represent the alpha (transparency) channel.
-For example, `40E0D0` would be the color <span style="color:#40E0D0;";>Turquoise</span>.
+For example, `40E0D0` would be the color Turquoise.
 [More information about the color format can be found on Wikipedia.](https://en.wikipedia.org/wiki/RGBA_color_space)

 **Optimization Rules**

 BCF is suitable for coloring a few components.
 A huge list of components causes poor performance.
 All clients should follow this rule:

-* If the size of colored components is huge (approximately 1000 components), alert the user and give him the opportunity to modify the coloring.
+* If the size of colored components is huge (over 1000 components), alert the user and ask them to reduce the number of colored components.

+#### Encoding composite Components in selection, visibility and coloring

+In IFC, it is [specified](https://standards.buildingsmart.org/documents/Implementation/IFC_Implementation_Agreements/CV-2x3-119.html) that "Geometry for decomposed elements shall be either at the element container or at the element part level".
+This allows the encoding of viewpoints to be optimized by the guidelines below.
+The guidelines apply wherever components are listed e.g. `exceptions` in visibility and `components` in selection and coloring.

+When selecting, hiding, showing or coloring decomposed components, such as curtain wall or assemblies the following rules (using coloring as an example) should be applied:

+##### When creating the viewpoint

+* If the container element and all its parts have the same color then only the container element should be added to the component list
+* If only some parts have the same color, then only those parts should be added to the component list.
+* Adding all the parts to the component list is allowed and would result in excluding any parts that will be added in later revisions of the model

+##### When visualizing the viewpoint

+The color of a container element should be applied to all its parts.

 #### Component